Cornelia Bürki: Athletic career

-Born in Humansdorp, South Africa, Burki moved to Switzerland in 1973.
+Born in Humansdorp, South Africa, Bürki moved to Switzerland in 1973.
 She started with athletics in April 1974.
 After only 3 months of training, she already represented Switzerland at a match against Italy and France.
 One year later she broke the Swiss records in the 1500m and 3000m.
 In 1996, she added the 800m record to her name.
 In 1978, she came 5th at the Cross Country world championships in Glasgow.
 At the European Championships in Prague, she came 6th in the 3000m and 8th in the 1500m.
 In both races, she set new Swiss records.

 At her Olympic debut in the 1980 Summer Olympics, she finished seventh in her semi-final over 1500 metres.
 That year, she also won the women's 7 km race at the inaugural Greifenseelauf.
-Her career had a knock when her 9-year-old daughter Estehr was knocked down by a car and was in a coma for 6 months.
+Her career had a knock when her 9-year-old daughter Esther was knocked down by a car and was in a coma for 6 months.
 After that she took care of her severely disabled daughter, and did not have much time for training.
 She ran at the 1983 World Championships in Athletics, finishing tenth and eleventh in the 1500 m and 3000 metres, respectively.
 She was fifth in the women's 3000 m at the 1984 Summer Olympics and also took fifth in the long race at the 1985 IAAF World Cross Country Championships.
 She was selected to represent Switzerland at the 1986 European Athletics Championships, and finished seventh in the 3000 m final and 8th in the 1500m.
 That season she was ranked third over 1500 m in the IAAF Grand Prix Final.